Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 Once the device has been connected, add the Lock's name and room to your favorites and tap "Next."

-In the SwitchBot App, you will be informed that the cloud service is enabled.
+In the SwitchBot App, you will be informed that the Third-party Service is enabled.
 Please don't hesitate to decide whether to connect to the Hub device.

 Installation instructions will be provided.
 Please go ahead and install the Lock according to the guidance.